eelab-dev/EEcircuit/README.md

 ## Documentation

-A brief [presentation](https://youtu.be/BZLsTAZr1tY) on the origins of EEsim and how it was developed. ([slides](https://docs.google.com/presentation/d/e/2PACX-1vROdrVB1vpGM1tqHSvA2HpPmH6B2HpILzLM8kaqnePEtZ8UP_To8q5GsWh90YOtBjYZCUov2rnOzis7/pub?start=false&loop=false&delayms=3000))
+<span style="font-size:2em">📺</span> A brief [presentation](https://youtu.be/BZLsTAZr1tY) on the origins of EEsim and how it was developed. ([slides](https://docs.google.com/presentation/d/e/2PACX-1vROdrVB1vpGM1tqHSvA2HpPmH6B2HpILzLM8kaqnePEtZ8UP_To8q5GsWh90YOtBjYZCUov2rnOzis7/pub?start=false&loop=false&delayms=3000))

 To learn more about SPICE netlits refer to [ngspice manual](http://ngspice.sourceforge.net/docs/ngspice-manual.pdf)